lstomberg/objective-c-style-guide/Epic.md

 Single letter variable names are NOT RECOMMENDED, except as simple counter variables in loops.

+Local variables MUST NOT be prefixed with an underscore.

 Asterisks indicating a type is a pointer MUST be “attached to” the variable name. **For example,** `NSString *text` **not** `NSString* text` or `NSString * text`, except in the case of constants (`NSString * const NYTConstantString`).

 [Instance variables](#instance-variables) SHOULD be used in place of private properties whenever possible.
-The use of private properties is an indication that additional code is executing due to the method call or that something is dependent on the code going through the setter or getter.
+The use of private properties is an indication that additional code is executing due to the method call or that there is a dependency on the code going through the setter or getter.

 **Preferred:**